bcornec/wod-set/profile/ADMIN-GUIDE.md

 In Subject:, look for the API verb CREATE followed by student id, participant id and finally the registered participant email.

-H﻿ere are the values respectively:
+Here are the values respectively:

-  *   s﻿tudent id: 401
+  *   student id: 401
-  *   p﻿articipant id: 825
+  *   participant id: 825
-  *   p﻿articipant email: frederic.passeron@hpe.com<mailto:frederic.passeron@hpe.com>
+  *   participant email: frederic.passeron@hpe.com<mailto:frederic.passeron@hpe.com>

-I﻿n order to work properly, procmail-action.sh needs to source 3 files:
+In order to work properly, procmail-action.sh needs to source 3 files:

 1- w od.sh